php-fig/fig-standards/proposed/http-message.md

  * - Upload files, if any (as represented by $_FILES)
  * - Deserialized body parameters (generally from $_POST)
  *
- * The above values MUST be immutable, in order to ensure that all consumers of
+ * Server and upload files MUST be immutable, as they represent the result of PHP
- * the request instance within a given request cycle receive the same information.
+ * processes that cannot be recreated in userland.
+Cookies, query string arguments,
+ * and body parameters are mutable to mimic PHP's policy around the equivalent
+ * superglobals, real-world use cases, and equivalent functionality in other
+ * languages.
  *
  * Additionally, this interface recognizes the utility of introspecting a
  * request to derive and match additional parameters (e.g., via URI path